Pipicallu/LemonTree/README.md

 ### External User's Goal :

-The sites users are health conscious people or highend restaurants/cafe's who are looking to purcahse a cheaper, healthy, 100% green re-usable product as an alternative to mainstream soft-drinks.
+The sites users are health conscious people or highend restaurants/cafe's who are looking to purchase a cheaper, healthy, 100% green re-usable product as an alternative to mainstream soft-drinks.

 ### User stories :